mtijanic/nwnee-shader-tutorials/src/fb/README.md

 ## Ambient Occlusion

-A forth FB effect is present, called Ambient Occlusion, but disabled.
+A fourth FB effect is present, called Ambient Occlusion, but disabled.
 You can enable it in the nwn.ini file by adding:

     [Video Options]
     Enable FBEffect Ambient Occlusion=1